Arithmetic of curves on moduli of local systems: Introduction

-Theorem \ref{theorem4} gives a complete analysis of integral points on every nondegenerately embedded curve $C\subset X_k$ with no intrinsic restrictions, e.g.~regarding the genus of the curve.
-The structure of Theorem \ref{theorem4} is strongly reminiscent of, and motivated by, classical Diophantine results on subvarieties of log Calabi-Yau varieties of linear type, such as algebraic tori and abelian varieties.
-We shall return to this point in Section 1.3.
+Theorem \ref{theorem4} gives a complete analysis of integral points on every nondegenerately embedded curve $C\subset X_k$ with no intrinsic restrictions, e.g.~regarding the genus and number of punctures of the curve.
+The structure of Theorem \ref{theorem4} is strongly reminiscent of, and motivated by, classical Diophantine results on subvarieties of log Calabi-Yau varieties of linear type, such as algebraic tori and abelian varieties (cf.~Skolem's approach to the Thue equations \cite{bs}, as well as works of Vojta \cite{vojta2}, \cite{vojta3} and Faltings \cite{faltings}).
 Finally, for $(g,n)=(1,1)$ or $(0,4)$, the moduli space $X_k$ has an explicit presentation as an affine cubic algebraic surface with equation of the form

 for some constants $a,b,c,d$ depending on $k$.
 Affine algebraic surfaces of this type were first studied by Markoff \cite{markoff}, where he introduced a form of nonlinear descent which essentially coincides the mapping class group action.
-In this setting, one can give an elementary proof of Theorem \ref{theorem1} using Markoff's descent in a nonarchimedean setting; see also a related passage in \cite[Section 5]{gs} discussing parametric solutions in Markoff type surfaces.
-Our work specializes to the following result, which may be proved elementarily (but still using the group action).
+Our work therefore specializes to the following result, which may be proved elementarily (but still using the group action).

-\begin{corollary} On any affine algebraic surface with an equation of the form $(*)$, the integral solutions to any Diophantine equation over $\Z$ can be effectively determined. \end{corollary}
+\begin{corollary} On an affine algebraic surface with an equation of the form $(*)$, the integral solutions to any Diophantine equation over $\Z$ can be effectively determined. \end{corollary}

 The work of Ghosh and Sarnak \cite{gs} shows that, in the sense of proportions, almost all ``admissible'' Markoff type surfaces $X_k$ for $(g,n)=(1,1)$ have a Zariski dense set of integral points.
 Thus, Corollary \ref{corollary5} provides an infinite family of nontrivial ambient varieties of dimension two where every Diophantine equation over $\Z$ can be effectively solved.